Strong Mixed-Integer Formulations for Transmission Expansion Planning with FACTS Devices: Conclusion

 \section{Conclusion}

 The paper has presented a novel MILP formulation for including FACTS devices in TNEP problems, which directly represents the change in power flow induced by FACTS devices.
 The proposed formulation enjoys strong theoretical guarantees, namely, it uses facet-defining constraints instead of weak big-M constraints as in previous formulations.
 Numerical experiments demonstrate the superiority of the proposed approach, which yields a 4x speedup and a 40x reduction in branch-and-bound nodes compared to state-of-the-art formulations.
 In addition, the results show that FACTS devices have the potential to reduce load shedding and renewable generation curtailment, by reducing congestion on the system.

-Future work will consider the inclusion of energy storage technology in TNEP+FACTS problems.
+Future work will explore the integration of energy storage technologies within the TNEP+FACTS framework, and conduct experiments across more detailed and larger-scale systems, for which further computational enhancements will likely be needed.
+Another interesting direction is to extend the proposed formulation to consider FACTS devices in unit commitment and economic dispatch problems, which underlie most day-ahead and real-time electricity markets in the US.
+Tractable formulations for such problems would allow for more efficient markets, and expand the set of control actions available to operators in real-time, showcasing the potential for improved reliability and efficiency of power systems.